zadrras/magnofit/README.md

 Please make sure to update tests as appropriate.

 ## License
 The project is made available under the MIT license.
 See the [LICENSE](LICENSE.md) file for more information.
-If you use this software when preparing a publication, please cite Zubovas, Bialopetravičius & Kazlauskaitė (2022) [ADS link will appear here in due time].
+If you use this software when preparing a publication, please cite [Zubovas, Bialopetravičius & Kazlauskaitė (2022)](https://ui.adsabs.harvard.edu/abs/2022arXiv220701959Z).